TeamOpenSmartGlasses/SmartGlassesManager/android_smart_phone/README.md

 bazel build -c opt --config=android_arm64 --java_runtime_version=1.8 --noincremental_dexing --verbose_failures --fetch=false mediapipe/examples/android/src/java/com/google/mediapipe/apps/wearableai:wearableai;
 ```

+## Architecture

+The system uses JSON IPC between the ASP and ASG.

+#### Files
+`MainActivity.java` - in charge of the UI, launching the background service
+`WearableAiAspService.java` - where everything happens.
+This launches connections, moves data around, and stays alive in the background.
+`ASGRepresentative.java` - a system that communicates with the ASG
+`GLBOXRepresentative.java` - a system that communicates with the GLBOX

+#### Comms/Events/Data

+Data and function calls are passed around the application on an _event bus_.
+Right now, we are using RXJAVA as the event bus, with our own custom parsing, and all event keys can be found in `/commes/MessageTypes.java`.

+Instead of calling functions directly, which requires passing many objects around and becomes too complex with a big system like this, we only pass around the "dataObservable" rxjava object, which handles sending data and triggering messages anywhere in the app.
+These events are multicast, so multiple different systems can respond to the same message.

+* Soon, we'll move RXJAVA to Android EventBus

 ### Autociter - temporary note
 For right now, the number we send references to is hardcoded in nlp/WearableReferencerAutocite.java.
 Change the line that says "PUT NUMBER HERE" to contain the phone number you wish to send to.
 This will soon be changed to be user-supplied value in the ASP ui.